Art and culture Jesús Huarte

 What do you consider MARCO’s greatest contribution to the international contemporary art scene over its 35-year history?

-Since its founding, the Museo de Arte Contemporáneo de Monterrey has aimed to serve as a platform for contemporary Latin American art from one of the country’s most dynamic economic, financial, and industrial cities—positioning itself as an institution attuned to globalization.
+Since its founding, MARCO has aimed to serve as a platform for contemporary Latin American art in one of Mexico’s most dynamic economic, financial and industrial cities – positioning itself as an institution attuned to globalisation.
 At the same time, it has consistently sought to function as an alternative space for education, engaging audiences across northern Mexico and the border region.

 How would you describe its discourse and mission today?

 Over the years, MARCO has been shaped by three key curatorial directions.
-The first, during its initial seven years, was closely tied to the artistic discourse that emerged across the Americas in the 1980s—exploring themes of origins, identity, and memory.
-A defining example was its landmark inaugural exhibition, Myth and Magic: Art of the Eighties, followed by surveys of art from Oaxaca, presentations of North American artists such as David Hockney, and of Latin American figures who had gained prominence in exhibitions like Magiciens de la Terre (held in 1989 at the Centre Georges Pompidou and the Grande Halle de La Villette in Paris), including José Bedia and Julio Galán.
+The first, during its initial seven years, was closely tied to the artistic discourse that emerged across the Americas in the 1980s – exploring themes of origins, identity and memory.
+A defining example was its landmark inaugural show, Myth and Magic: Art of the Eighties, followed by a display of art from Oaxaca, and presentations of North American artists such as David Hockney and of Latin American figures who had gained prominence in exhibitions such as Magiciens de la Terre (held in 1989 at the Centre Georges Pompidou and the Grande Halle de La Villette in Paris), including José Bedia and Julio Galán.

 Subsequently, the museum underwent an update, presenting exhibitions that engaged with post-conceptual concerns in art.
 During this period, MARCO tended to bring in shows produced elsewhere in the world, rather than generating its own discourse as it had in its early years.
-Over the past six years, however, we have sought to return to that capacity for production from the north, recognizing that contemporary art in Mexico today is very different from what it was in the 1990s.
-Today, it enters into dialogue through its artists at major international biennials—even Documenta.
+Over the past six years, however, we have sought to return to that capacity for production from the north, recognising that contemporary art in Mexico today is very different from what it was in the 1990s.
+Today, it enters into dialogue through its artists at major international biennials – even Documenta.
 Our artists have developed a discourse that is global in origin and inherently international in scope.
-We have also recognized a generation of artists that had yet to be fully revisited in Mexico—Damián Ortega, Pedro Reyes, Miguel Calderón, Teresa Margolles—and have set out to reexamine their work, while simultaneously creating space for the art that has emerged from the north of the country and its relationship with the border.
+We have also recognised a generation of artists that had yet to be fully revisited in Mexico – Damián Ortega, Pedro Reyes, Miguel Calderón, Teresa Margolles – and have set out to reexamine their work, while simultaneously creating space for the art that has emerged from the north of the country and its relationship with the border.

 Taiyana Pimentel posa, ligeramente de perfil, en el Museo Marco, junto una pared de cubos que dejan pasar la luz.
 La direcotra lleva una camisa azul marino y un broche en forma de flor, hecha en gasa y de color aguamarina